QuentinRa/blog.quentinra.dev/special/cesim/index.md

 at ``turn=8``.
 3. the report

-And **you are loosing 2 points if you ends up in bankrupt** (debt >= 100%).
+And **you are losing 2 points if you end up in bankrupt** (debt >= 100%).

-The main idea is that you will be ranked for 1 and 2.
+The main idea is that you will be graded for your rank in 1 and 2.
 You got a grade, looking like this (may change)

 1. 19/20
 2. 17/20